marichka/CustomProgressView/README.md

 CustomProgressView
 ============

-This tutorial will show how to create simple circular progress view
+This project shows how to create simple circular progress view

 tutorial available here: